konnov/protocols-made-fun/_posts/2025-12-22-pbt-adversarial-llms.md

 What is going on?
-Well, identity, commutativity, and associativity also hold for 32-bit integers with overflow semantics. **If we let AI generate not only the implementation but also the properties, we may end up with a correct implementation, but not the one we wanted!** This is an example of the classical question in requirements engineering:
+Well, identity, commutativity, and associativity also hold for 32-bit integers with overflow semantics. **If we let AI generate not only the implementation but also the properties, we may end up with a correct implementation, but not the one we wanted!** In this case, imagine an LLM has added the `@given` decorators for the inputs to be in the range in $[0, 2^{32})$, whereas we wanted unbounded integers!
+This is an example of the classical question in requirements engineering:
 *do we get things right* vs. *do we get the right things*.

 Just to double check that it is not the random chance, I ran Apalache on the